vinfreecs/genga/docs/aeGrid.rst

 The a-e and a-i grid consist both of two parts, the first grid counts the number of particles per cell since the last coordinate output time, and the second grid counts the overall number since the beginning of the simulations.
-At each coordinate output time, alsoe the a-e and a-i grid data is transferred to the CPU und written to the files :ref:`aeCountFile`.
+At each coordinate output time, also the a-e and a-i grid data is transferred to the CPU and written to the files :ref:`aeCountFile`.

 When using the multi simulation mode, then all simulations contribute to the same grid.